-Our curriculum is built on the foundation of our image of the child as a competent and capable individual with the potential to construct his or her own knowledge about the world in which we live and inspired by the philosophy and educational practices of the schools in Reggio Emilia, Italy.
-We are guided by developmentally appropriate practice and believe that it is through the passionate pursuit of play that children focus on their interests and make meaning of the world.
+Our curriculum is built on the foundation of our image of the child as a competent and capable individual with the potential to construct his or her own knowledge about the world in which we live.
+We are inspired by the philosophy and educational practices of the schools in Reggio Emilia, Italy and and reflect this through a Jewish lens.

 Constructivism and emergent curriculum, together with Jewish values, provide the core principles of our approach to early childhood education.
 Constructivism asserts that children create knowledge and internalize values as a result of interacting with their physical and social world.

 Emergent curriculum builds on the interests of the children through sustained project work facilitated by the teacher and guided by her sound understanding of child development.

 - Swim lessons (San Rafael Pre-K class only)

 Optional after-school enrichment classes (additional fee) may include:

 - Creative Movement